top of page

 Thousands of years ago, survival depended on staying inside the tribe, on avoiding exile at all costs.
 Speaking up, disrupting the status quo, disagreeing with the group… these weren’t just uncomfortable; they were dangerous.
 Our ancestors’ nervous systems adapted to prioritize belonging over truth when threatened.

 Today, the threats have changed.
 The boardroom isn’t a wolf pack.
 The relationship isn’t a battlefield.
+But your nervous system doesn’t know that.

 It feels the same surge of cortisol, the same tightness in the chest, the same whispered warning: “Stay quiet.
 Stay safe.”